HemanthGangula/Flask_CI_CD_with_GitActions/README.md

 **Continuous Deployment:**

+In the cd.yml file, you have to replace your Docker repository with an existing one.

 **Step 3:** Set Up Self-Hosted Runner on AWS EC2
 - Launch an EC2 instance.
 - Ensure that port 5000 is added to the inbound rule for accessing the application.